Wednesday, March 24, 2010

 Ten Seconds of Terror

-Steve and I spent the weekend out of town, celebrating our brother Mike's and our nephew Leo's birthdays.
+Steve and I spent the weekend out of town, celebrating some family birthdays.
 There were two kinds of cake, both with a cool whip topping.
-I preferred the chocolate cake, and I ate many small pieces after dinner to pretend that I wasn't actually eating more cake.
-Before getting ready for bed, I had one more piece (that didn't count, of course,) which I gleefully consumed with my hands in a darkened kitchen romantically lit by an open refrigerator.
+I preferred the chocolate cake, and I ate many small pieces after dinner while pretending that I wasn't actually eating more cake.
+Before getting ready for bed, I had one more piece (which didn't count, of course) that I gleefully consumed by hand in a kitchen romantically lit by the open refrigerator.

 The following morning, I scrutinized my reflection in the bathroom mirror and noticed a large streak of platinum gray in my hair.
 I've been finding the occasional gray hair for three years - yes, I still vividly remember the first time - but this was a streak of epic proportions and had developed overnight.
 Panicked, I leaned in closer for a better view.

-My hair wasn't platinum at all, just coated with a streak of dried cool whip.
-From the cake the night before.
+My hair wasn't platinum at all, just coated with a streak of dried cool whip from last night's cake.

 Cool whip in my hair.

 I sighed and brushed it away.
-I vowed to never eat cake with my hands in a dimly lit kitchen right before bed ever again.
+I vowed to never eat cake by hand in a dimly lit kitchen right before bed ever again.
 My nerves can't stand another jolt like that.

 Wednesday, February 3, 2010